Here you’ll find answers to some of the common questions asked about buy and bank leave.

 Visit the Buy & Bank article for more information on this subject.

-You should refer to the Buy and Bank Leave scheme guidance to ensure that you meet the qualifying criteria, e.g. you have a minimum of one year’s service.
-If you are still unsure you should check with the Employee Service Centre.
+You should refer to the Buy, Bank and Unpaid Leave Scheme Guidance to ensure you meet the qualifying criteria for the Scheme, i.e. you have a minimum of one year’s complete service with NLC, etc.

 Term Time employees can only buy leave.

 No. To qualify, you must have been employed by NLC for one complete annual leave year (the annual leave year being from 1st January until 31st December).

 Reckonable Service does not count towards this eligibility if you have transferred from another local authority.
 Only NLC service will count towards eligibility for this Scheme.

 Managers must ensure this criteria is checked when considering applications.

 No. The only date required during the initial application process is the date you apply, i.e. the date you initially start to complete your application via mySelf.
 This should be the current date and not a backdated or future date, as this can affect the application process.